KaiyuWei/PHP-api/readme.md

 - **Step 2.** Add an admin user and get auth info: `docker-compose exec app composer add:admin`.
 - **Step 3.** Enter the server's shell if you need: `docker-compose exec app /bin/bash`.
 - **Step 4.** Run all the test cases: `docker-compose exec app composer test`.
 - **Step 5.** Swagger UI and documentation available in http://localhost:8000/public/swagger-ui/ after the server is set up.
 Use the token you just obtained from **Step 2** to get authenticated as an admin.
 You can interact with all available APIs there.
+Before you start your playing with the APIs, you can run `docker-compose exec app composer seed:all` to easily seed dummy data into all the tables.

 ### Manually
 - Add your database config in the required variables in `.env.example` and add the environment variables into your `.env` file.